• Articles

 2. Incremental Extraction

-Some data sources are able to identify the records that have been modified and provide an extract of those records.
+Some data sources can identify the records that have been modified and provide an extract of those records.
 The data extraction code needs to identify and propagate changes during subsequent ETL steps.
 One drawback of this method is that detection of deleted records in source data may not be possible.

 3. Full Extraction